pedrosourem/pedrosourem/README.md

-My name is Pedro Souto Ourem.
+This is the branch of the SQL 8weekschallenge by Danny Ma.

-I am a Chemical Engineer working on breaking into Data Analytics.
+I am enjoying practicing SQL through these challenges.